BobGerman/Ignite24-Labs/LAB-446/instructions.md

 Feedback is a crucial way to understand the quality of the responses that are produced by your agent once you put it in the hands of your end users.
 Using the Feedback Loop feature in Teams AI library, you can enable controls to collect postive and negative feedback from end users in the response.

-First, let's create the Feedback Loop handler.
+Here, you'll create a feedback handler and register it with the application to capture user feedback.

 Continuing in Visual Studio: